 At Kordsa our main suppliers are the ones that provide the raw materials for our production.
 Our priority criterion in the selection of suppliers is the provision of products which meet our production quality expectations.
 Before we start purchasing from a supplier, the raw material it provides has to be approved by our R&D Department.
 After this product approval, the supplier assessment process starts.

 After the selection process, we conduct supplier evaluations for our approved global suppliers by each site annually.
 We aim to reach every supplier at least every five years, regarding on-site evaluations.

 Supplier Evaluation Procedure

 Evaluations are monitored based on a defined scale.
 Suppliers who score between 60- 70 are asked for corrective actions which are followed by GS.
-QA shares final evaluation results with GS.
-GS is responsible to share results with Site Purchasing Leader, Operations Directors, ELT and the Supplier.

-New Supplier Evaluation System
+New Supplier On-Site Assessment System

 New supplier on-site assessments conducted by our Global and Site Purchasing Teams include the following criteria; Leadership and Quality Commitment, Process and Product Design Quality, Supplier Quality Management, Production Quality Management, Customer Quality Management, Continuous Improvement, People / HR and Safety & Environment.
 Our occupational safety evaluation includes availability of OHSAS 18001 occupational health and safety management system certification and environmental evaluation includes availability of an ISO 14001 environmental management system certification.

 Supplier Sustainability Assessment Survey